sematext/docs/docs/tags/index.md

 In summary, tags provide a powerful way to organize, filter and search data.
 They can be used to provide additional context and metadata, making it easier to navigate and analyze large amounts of data.

 ### Common ways to use Tags ###
+You can efficiently organize and analyze all your data and set up alerts based on tags.
+Tags are in `key:value` format, specified in [agent configuration files](https://sematext.com/docs/tags/custom-tags/).
+You can set tags to distinguish and organize data shipped from different hosts and containers based on your needs.
+After you tag your services, you can create [Saved Views](https://sematext.com/docs/guide/saved-views/) or [Dashboards](https://sematext.com/docs/dashboards/) based on tags, and isolate them for more comprehensive analysis.

-Here are some examples of the most common ways to use tags in a Kubernetes cluster:
+Here are some examples of the most common ways to use tags:

 #### Tag by Service Role ####
-Service role tags can be used, for example, to group Kubernetes pods belonging to a specific service, such as "frontend" or "backend".
+Example tags: <br>
+`service: payment` <br>
+`service: billing` <br>
+`service: employment` <br>

+By tagging all services running payment transactions with service:payment you can categorize each service with their business role.
+The same applies for billing, employment transactions, and so on.
+You can later create Saved Views or Dashboards to aggregate and analyze all running services, particularly payment transactions.
+Isolate them for a more comprehensive analysis.

 #### Tag by Team ####
-These tags can be used to indicate which team is responsible for managing a particular Kubernetes resource.
-For example, a "devops" team may be responsible for managing deployments, while a "development" team may be responsible for managing services.
+Example tags: <br>
+`team: backend` <br>
+`team: frontend` <br>

+If you have many teams in your organization and each team is responsible for tracking a wide range of monitors and services, you can use tags to set which teams own that service.
+You can create alerts based on team tags and benefit from [Slack Notification Hook](https://sematext.com/docs/integration/alerts-slack-integration/) to send the alerts to a specific team channel.

 #### Tag by Region ####
-These tags can be used to indicate the geographical region in which a Kubernetes cluster is located.
-For example, a Kubernetes cluster may be located in a "US East" region or a "Europe" region.
+Example tags: <br>
+`region: eu` <br>
+`region: us` <br>

+Production servers are usually deployed across several regions to have more stable and high availability systems.
+You can tag each service by region and create alerts or have separate  Views and Dashboards for each region.

 #### Tag by Environment ####
+Example tags: <br>
+`env: production` <br>
+`env: staging`<br>
+`env: development` <br>

-These tags can be used to indicate the environment in which a Kubernetes resource is running, such as "development", "staging", or "production".
-This will ensure that resources are not accidentally modified in a production environment.
+These tags can be used to indicate the environment in which a your services are running, such as `development`, `staging`, or `production`.
+This will ensure that services are not accidentally modified in a production environment and helps you distinguish between what is running in the production environment and the need to take immediate action when there is an outage.

 ### Defining you own tags
 It is not recommended to use the names from our [Common Schema](./common-schema) for your own [Custom Tags](./custom-tags).
 Read more about defining tags on the [Custom Tags](./custom-tags) page.